HWeber-tech/emp_proving_ground_v1/docs/CTRADER_SETUP_GUIDE.md

 The legacy text intentionally remains absent to avoid suggesting that the OpenAPI tooling is still supported.

+ codex/assess-technical-debt-in-ci-workflows

+The legacy text intentionally remains absent to avoid suggesting that the OpenAPI tooling is still supported.

  codex/assess-technical-debt-in-ci-workflows-h53fj9

 The legacy text intentionally remains absent to avoid suggesting that the